DioneProtocol/coreth/sync/README.md

 1. Wipe snapshot data
 1. Sync 256 parents of the syncable block (see `BlockRequest`),
 1. Sync the atomic trie,
-1. Sync the EVM state: account trie, code, and storage tries,
+1. Sync the DELTA state: account trie, code, and storage tries,
 1. Update in-memory and on-disk pointers.

 Steps 3 and 4 involve syncing tries.
 To sync trie data, the VM will send a series of `LeafRequests` to its peers.
 Each request specifies: